RobotCasserole1736/RobotCasserole1736.github.io/README.md

 1) Git Clone this repo onto your PC
 2) Run the 1_viewChangesLocally.bat file.
 Web browser should launch with local copy of the website
-3) Make changes under `` folder, observing updates to local copy
+3) Make changes to files, observing updates to local copy
 4) Commit and push changes once validated.
 Pushing to master makes the website live.